nnisarggada/swft/README.md

 curl -F "file=@/path/to/file" -F "link=my-secret-file" -F "time=3" -F "email=email@example.com" http://localhost:5000/
 ```

-This will give a shareable URL to the file like http://localhost:5000/my-secret-file that will get deleted after the provided time.
+This will give a shareable URL to the file like `http://localhost:5000/my-secret-file`, which will be deleted after the specified time.

-The Email and the Link are optional to use.
-Time should be provided in hours not exceeding 168 Hrs (1 Week).
+The `email` and `link` parameters are optional.
+The `time` parameter should be provided in hours and should not exceed 168 hours (1 week).

+---

 ## TODO

 - [x] ~~Add support for sending files via email.~~
 - [x] ~~Implement rate limiting to prevent abuse.~~
-- [ ] Add logging for email-related actions.
+- [x] ~~Add logging for email-related actions.~~
 - [ ] Develop an admin dashboard for managing uploads and monitoring usage.

 ## License